nafrasia/nafrasia/README.md

 - 👋 Hi, I’m Navid
 - 👀 I’m interested in computational material science, molecular modeling, data science
-- 📫 How to reach me nafrasia@uwo.ca
+- 📫 You can reach me at nafrasia@uwo.ca

 <!---
 nafrasia/nafrasia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.